-Cost of coverage was the top reason surveyed health care and financial services buyers cited, and second in the other three industries examined.
-Yet while cyber insurance premiums have been on the rise of late—up nearly 3 percent in the United States during the third quarter of 2019—that’s well below the average 8 percent boost in overall commercial insurance pricing for the quarter.11 Therefore, rather than shying away because of price hikes, many prospects may be put off by the lack of value they perceive in stand-alone policies.
-Indeed, “coverage limits too low” was cited by 34 percent of all respondents without any cyber coverage, while 29 percent said coverage terms and exclusions were too restrictive.
+Cost of cover was the top reason surveyed health care and financial services buyers cited and second in the other three industries examined.
+Yet while cyber insurance premiums have been on the rise of late - up nearly 3 per cent in the US during the third quarter of 2019 - that's well below the average 8 per cent boost in overall commercial insurance pricing for the quarter.11 Therefore, rather than shying away because of price hikes, many prospects may be put off by the lack of value they perceive in stand-alone policies.
+Indeed, “coverage limits too low” was cited by 34 per cent of all respondents without any cyber coverage, while 29 per cent said coverage terms and exclusions were too restrictive.

 Many prospective buyers may still regard stand-alone cyber coverage as a luxury rather than a necessity.
 It might represent an unexpected cost that would either have to be squeezed into an already tight budget or require additional funds to accommodate.
 That may be difficult for some buyers to justify to their C-suite, especially if the limits or terms do not seem attractive enough to make the extra policy worthwhile.

 Insurers and their intermediaries, therefore, face a major educational challenge to convince policyholders they need stand-alone coverage, at least to supplement, if not substitute, for any cyber coverage they may have in standard policies.
-As with directors and officers, employment practices, product liability, and other specialty coverages that are usually sold separately today, stand-alone cyber policies can offer clearer coverage terms and conditions as well as higher, dedicated limits than would be the case with bundling cyber with standard property and liability exposures, such as fire, physical damage, and crime losses.
+As with directors and officers, employment practises, product liability and other speciality coverages that are usually sold separately today, stand-alone cyber policies can offer clearer coverage terms and conditions as well as higher, dedicated limits than would be the case with bundling cyber with standard property and liability exposures, such as fire, physical damage and crime losses.

-Purchasing stand-alone could also avoid potential claims disputes over “silent” coverage in a standard package policy, where cyber is neither named nor specifically excluded.
-Indeed, more insurers are explicitly excluding cyber from standard coverages and creating policies specifically designed for such risks to avoid any confusion that could lead to claims disputes, leaving many buyers without stand-alone policies uninsured for the exposure.12
+Purchasing stand-alone could also avoid potential claims disputes over “silent” coverage in a standard parcel policy, where cyber is neither named nor specifically excluded.
+Indeed, more insurers are explicitly excluding cyber from standard coverages and creating policies specifically designed for such risksto avoid any confusion that could lead to claims disputes, leaving many buyers without stand-alone policies uninsured for the exposure.12

 Only one-half of those without coverage said their agent had even approached them about stand-alone insurance without being asked, versus two-thirds of those who had bought a stand-alone policy.
 Meanwhile, respondents who have stand-alone are more likely than those without any cyber coverage to be satisfied with their agents’ knowledge of cyber risk and assessment of their cyber insurance needs.

-Not surprisingly, having first-hand experience with a cyberattack seemed to make a big difference in the purchasing behavior of those surveyed.
+Not surprisingly, having first-hand experience with a cyberattack seemed to make a big difference in the purchasing behaviour of those surveyed.
 About one-third of all buyer respondents cited an attack against their company as a motivator to get cyber insurance.
-Indeed, 74 percent of those with both stand-alone and coverage in standard policies had a cyber-related loss in the prior three years, while only 36 percent of those without any cyber coverage said they had been hit.
+Indeed, 74 per cent of those with both stand-alone and coverage in standard policies had a cyber-related loss in the prior three years, while only 36 per cent of those without any cyber coverage said they had been hit.